 4 servings of any decarbed cannabis oil blend you prefer

-1. Mix all of the dry ingredients together thoroughly, including the scraped vanilla bean.
+1. Mix all of the dry ingredients together thoroughly, including the scraped vanilla bean and powdered coconut milk.

 2. Portion the dry ingredients evenly into 4 cups.
-Add the cannabis oil and then pour in the boiling water, stir vigorously, and serve.
+Add the cannabis oil and then pour in the boiling water, stir well, and serve.